Index theory of hypoelliptic operators on Carnot manifolds: Simply connected nilpotent Lie groups

-Each fibre in the tangent bundle of a Carnot manifold carries the structure of a nilpotent Lie group (see more below in Part \ref{sec:carnotmfds}) -- the osculating Lie group in the fibre.
-The symbol calculus relates the Heisenberg calculus on a Carnot manifold to the representation theory of the osculating Lie group.
-Ellipticity in the calculus is detectable via the Rockland condition, a condition on the action of the symbols in representations of the osculating Lie group.
-In this section, we review the necessary prerequisites of nilpotent Lie groups and their representation theory.
 The description of the representations is well known from Kirillov theory.
 What we will mainly be concerned with is the global structure of the flat orbit representations and how they transform under automorphisms.
-The general goal is to construct global bundles of flat orbit representations to be used in the index theory of Heisenberg elliptic operators.
+The general goal is to construct global bundles of flat orbit representations to be used in the index theory of $H$-elliptic operators -- operators elliptic in the Carnot calculus.
 We suspect that the individual pieces in this part of the monograph pose no surprise to the reader familiar with nilpotent Lie groups, but in lack of a reference for the construction and transformation properties of the global bundle of flat orbit representations we have included a large amount of details.

 In Section \ref{subsec:reptheory} we review constructive aspects of representation theory of a nilpotent simply connected Lie group via Kirillov's orbit method seen through the procedure of geometric quantization, following work of Pedersen \cite{pedersen84,pedersen88,pedersen89,pedersen94}.
 Geometric quantization is a general method producing a Hilbert space representation from certain symplectomorphisms on a symplectic manifold with a prequantum line bundle and a polarization.
 The basis for such constructions is the fact that simply connected nilpotent groups $\mathsf{G}$ possess a large family of symplectic manifolds where $\mathsf{G}$ acts by symplectomorphisms, namely the coadjoint orbits.
 We polarize them using the Vergne polarization \cite{vergneCR70,vergneBullMathFra72}.
-For global considerations, there are explicit unitary intertwiners constructed by Lion \cite{lion76} that we later use to glue together bundles of representations over different part of the representation space.
+For global considerations, there are explicit unitary intertwiners constructed by Lion \cite{lion76} that we later use to glue together bundles of representations over different parts of the representation space.

 In Section \ref{subsecfinestrat} we discuss Pedersen's fine stratification of $\mathfrak{g}^*$ and the spectrum $\widehat{\mathsf{G}}$.
 Given a Jordan-Hölder basis, $\mathfrak{g}^*$ disassembles into a finite hierarchy of Hausdorff subsets $\Xi_1, \Xi_2, \ldots, \Xi_m$ such that $\Xi_j$ is Zariski open in $\mathfrak{g}^*\setminus \bigcup_{i < j} \Xi_i$.
 Each $\Xi_j$ is invariant under the coadjoint action which is free and proper on it, so the quotient spaces $\Gamma_j$ stratifies the spectrum $\widehat{\mathsf{G}}$.
 This stratification allows to assemble representations of $\mathsf{G}$ into bundles of representations over the fine stratas.
 Thus, instead of a set of Hilbert space representations numerated by coadjoint orbits, we obtain a finite sequence of representations on Hilbert $C^*$-modules $\mathcal{H}_i$ numerated by the fine stratas.